RzoDev/ngx-cam-shoot/README.md

 - User interfaz friendly and easily to use
 - FaceMode interactive (change from front to back)
-- Can use Flashlight (If the current camera device support)
+- Can use Flashlight feature (If the current camera device support)
+- Can use Zoom feature
 - Preview of image captured
 - Interface color configurable
 - Can select the camera device you want to use